1,000+ Opportunities

 EQIP offers financial and technical assistance to eligible participants who plan to install or implement structural and management practices on eligible agricultural land.
 Mississippi Forestry Commission Urban and Community Forestry Program This Program provides grant funding for urban and community forestry as well as transportation enhancement tree planting (to improve the look of transportation corridors).
 Notice of Nondiscrimination

-Based on current listing details, eligibility includes: State agencies, local governments, universities, and non-profit organizations in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State agencies, local governments, universities, and non-profit organizations in Mississippi.
+Confirm the full requirements in the official notice before applying.